 The VPN kill switch feature is absolutely essential, as it prevents your true IP address from being exposed in case of an unexpected connection drop.

-You’re also protected against DNS and IPv6 leaks, as confirmed by independent leak tests.
+You’re also protected against DNS and IPv6 leaks, as confirmed by our independent leak tests.

 Unfortunately, there are a handful of features that are limited to paid users, such as ProtonVPN’s Secure Core servers or servers optimized for use with Tor.
 Nevertheless, it’s by far the most secure free provider we’ve seen.